-All student organizations shall be registered and recognized in accordance with university regulations in order to receive the benefits of the use of university facilities and other university benifets.
+All student organizations shall be registered and recognized in accordance with university regulations.
 Registration or recognition may be withheld or withdrawn from organizations that violate university regulations.
 Registration and recognition procedures shall require identification of responsible officers.
-On a case-by-case basis, upon request of the university, organizations may be asked to provide a list of all members of their group to the Office for Student Life.
+On a case-by-case basis, upon request of the university, organizations may be asked to provide a list of all members of their group to the Office for Student Engagement.

 Once recognition of a student group or like organization has been withdrawn, no actions may be taken at or within the university in the name of that group or organization.
 Students who do so may be subject to student conduct action.